 Bulletproofing Your Walls

-Thankfully, when it comes to protecting your home against gunfire, you have quite a few options.
+Thankfully, when it comes to protecting your home against gunfire, you have quite a few options for bulletproof walls.
 Here’s what you need to know:

 Brick, Poured Concrete, And Cinderblock

-Plus, these materials tend to be quite affordable, which is why people often use them to externally reinforce the structure of their home.
+Plus, these materials tend to be quite affordable, which is why people often use them to externally reinforce the structure of their homes.

 While I wouldn’t recommend that brick, poured concrete, and cinderblock as your only line of defense against a bullet, they’re a decent place to start if you’re on a budget.